opendistro-for-elasticsearch/opendistro-build/helm/README.md

 `❯ helm install --name my-release opendistro-es-1.1.0.tgz`

-The command deploys OpenDistro Kibana and Elasticsearch with its associated components (data statefuls

-    ets, masters, clients) on the Kubernetes cluster in the default configuration.
+The command deploys OpenDistro Kibana and Elasticsearch with its associated components (data statefulsets, masters, clients) on the Kubernetes cluster in the default configuration.

 ## Uninstalling the Chart
 To delete/uninstall the chart with the release name `my-release`: